SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/high-level-environments/python/profiling-python.md

 ## Arm Forge Map for Python

 Arm Forge
-has recently added support for Python to their [Map profiling tool](https://developer.arm.com/tools-and-software/server-and-hpc/arm-architecture-tools/arm-forge/arm-map/python-profiling).
+has recently (early 2019) added support for Python to their [Map profiling tool](https://developer.arm.com/tools-and-software/server-and-hpc/arm-architecture-tools/arm-forge/arm-map/python-profiling).
 Since this is a "big tool" we recommend that you try this tool after you have profiled your code with something simple and have some idea what you're looking for.
 That said, this is probably the easiest "big tool" that we support for Python on our systems.
-It can profile large, multinode, MPI jobs out of the box.
-Perhaps the only major drawback is that it cannot display information for individual MPI ranks; it will only show the collected statistics for all ranks.
-If you require information about individual ranks you may consider Tau instead (see below).
+It can profile multiprocessing and single or multinode MPI jobs out of the box.
+Perhaps the only major drawback is that it cannot display information for individual MPI ranks; it will only show the collected statistics for all profiled ranks.
+If you require simultaneous information for individual ranks you may consider Tau instead (see below).

 There are two ways to use Map on our systems: either using NX or using